River Irwell: 19th century

 In the Victorian era passenger boat trips were popular but cut-short by the foul smells from the river.
-In 1862 the Corporation of Salford promoted an Act of Parliament enabling them to establish a River Conservancy Committee; they appointed a river inspector, and had to power to take action against anyone polluting the river.
+In 1862 the Corporation of Salford promoted an act of Parliament, the Salford Improvement Act 1862 (25 & 26 Vict. c. ccv), enabling them to establish a River Conservancy Committee; they appointed a river inspector, and had to power to take action against anyone polluting the river.
 The Rivers Pollution Prevention Act 1876 (39 & 40 Vict. c.
 75) was designed to solve the problems of river pollution, but it was largely ineffective.
-It did, however, lay the groundwork for the more draconian legislation which followed, and in 1891 the Mersey and Irwell Joint Committee was formed.
+It did, however, lay the groundwork for the more draconian legislation which followed, and in 1891 the Mersey and Irwell Joint Committee was formed by the Rivers Mersey and Irwell Order 1891, which was confirmed by the Local Government Board's Provisional Orders Confirmation (No. 10) Act 1891 (54 & 55 Vict. c. lxxi).
 Local authorities were ordered to provide sewage treatment facilities, and industrial concerns were told to use the best practical means of preventing pollution.
 Salford was one of the first authorities in the Irwell watershed to install intercepting sewers and sewage treatment works at Mode Wheel Sewage works.

 In the 1830s, there was an ambitious plan to build a reservoir system on the Irwell, in the vein of Robert Thom's innovations in hydraulics, in order to provide a more regular supply of water power to mills at a lower cost than steam power.
 The plan was led by Thomas Ashworth (younger brother of Henry Ashworth) and Peter Ewart.
 The proposal was to build 15 reservoirs that would contain 241.3 million cubic feet of water and generate at least 6,600 horsepower.
 The Irwell Reservoirs Bill was submitted to Parliament in November 1832, but it was not passed.
 The reasons are not entirely known, but are seemingly related to concerns from mill owners about unequal benefits obtained from the plan.